 Broad beans with Serrano ham are a very easy and typical recipe from Granada.
 In the months of April and May, when the beans are harvested, the vegetable gardens are filled with this product.
 Thus, it is the perfect product to create a very complete dish, with few ingredients and very quick to make.
 Together with onion, garlic and Serrano ham, broad beans are full of flavour.
 Furthermore, this typical Andalusian dish allows us to take advantage of its simplicity to choose quality products such as fresh broad beans from the Vega de Granada or a good extra virgin olive oil; a star product in Andalusia, where it has several designations of origin.

 Patatas a lo pobre are one of the basic recipes of the province of Almería.
 Although it is now a popular recipe in other Andalusian provinces and even throughout Spain, its humble origins come from the province of Almería.
 It is a recipe that arose as a result of the traditional cuisine used in times of famine and which has reached our days being a very simple and affordable dish to prepare.
-The mixture of potatoes, onions and peppers makes this typical Andalusian dish a perfect accompaniment for meat or fish.
+The mixture of potatoes, onions and peppers makes patatas a lo pobre a perfect accompaniment for meat or fish, and definitely one of the most delicious Andalusian dishes to try.